 What is the Svalbard Global Seed Vault?

-No many people like to think about what a nuclear fallout or natural catastrophic event would bring about.
-However, for some people it is their full time job.
-The Svalbard Global Seed Vault has been dubbed both 'The Doomsday Vault' and 'Noah's Ark'.
+Not many people like to think about what a nuclear fallout or natural catastrophic event would bring about.
+However, for some people, it is their full-time job.
+The Svalbard Global Seed Vault has been dubbed both ‘The Doomsday Vault’ and ‘Noah’s Ark’.
 It is a man-made tunnel located in the frozen Norwegian island of Spitsbergen, around 812 miles (1,306.79 km) away from the North Pole.

 The purpose of the vault is to eventually store over 1.5 million distinct varieties of agricultural crops from around the globe, preserving them in case they are ever lost.